-Every bag is handmade with lower impact materials, which are more sustainable than animal leather, and linings which use less natural resources.
-Our supply chain is ethical with workers who are valued.
+Every handbag is handmade with low-impact materials that are more sustainable than animal leather and linings that require fewer natural resources.
+Our collection is handmade in small factories with ethical working practices.

-The lining we use has been made from 100% post-consumer plastic bottles.
-It is soft and strong like polyester, but unlike virgin polyester, recycled PET fabric has a significantly lower impact on the environment.
+Recycled Bottle Lining: made from 100% post-consumer plastic bottles.
+The material is soft and strong like polyester, but unlike virgin polyester, recycled PET fabric has a significantly lower impact on the environment.
 It uses 94% less water, 60 less energy and 32% less CO2 to manufacture.

 Many handbag styles, especially those from luxury brands are typically made from leather.
 Most leather comes from bovine animals such as cows and buffalo, but also from sheep and goats.
 The Food and Agriculture Organization estimates that around 3.8 billion cows and other bovine animals are used in leather production each year.
 That’s a staggering one animal for every two people on the planet.